 In November, Cedarcrest honored her by presenting her with a “Fighter Award” during Pink Out Day, in support of breast cancer awareness.

 “I call her my human mood enhancer,” Cedarcrest Principal Cheryl Barnett said then.
 “When she walks in the room, it’s a party.”

 Minta Wulf said at the time that students were able to talk to her about their family members who had been touched by cancer.

 “A lot of good comes out of a situation like this,” she said in November.

-Wulf was also a woman of faith, and a member of Lighthouse Christian Center in Puyallup.
-She passed her legacy of faith on to her kids, said Watts, also a Cedarcrest teacher.
+Wulf was also a woman of faith and a member of Lighthouse Christian Center in Puyallup.
+She passed that legacy to her kids, said Watts, also a Cedarcrest teacher.